 Walk down any street and, sooner or later, you’ll stumble across one of its hundreds of cha chaan teng in Hong Kong.
 Literally translated as “tea houses”, these cheap and cheerful restaurants serve inexpensive Western staples that have been adapted for the Cantonese palate, reflecting 150 years of British rule on the city.

 If you’re new to the city, if you’re only here on a whistle-stop tour or if you just haven’t quite gotten your head around the idea of the cha chaan teng in Hong Kong, this handy guide will tell you everything you need to know.
-From what to order, how to order it and which ones to seek out especially, we’ve got you covered when it comes to learning about this unique aspect of Hong Kong culture.
+From what to order, how to order it and which ones to seek out especially, we’ve got you covered when it comes to learning about this unique aspect of the city's culture on our highly-rated Hong Kong food tour.

 Cha chaan teng in Hong Kong sprung up in the 50s and 60s by necessity, offering the working classes an affordable place to eat out.
 Because of this, time and space are both valuable commodities in a cha chaan teng in Hong Kong and dawdling while choosing from the menu or getting precious about sharing table space are both heavily frowned upon.